Şehzade Ibrahim Tevfik: Early life

 Şehzade Ibrahim Tevfik was born on 6 November 1874 in the Dolmabahçe Palace.

-His father was Şehzade Mehmed Burhaneddin son of Abdulmejid I and Nükhetsezâ Hanım, and his mother was Mestinaz Hanım.
+His father was Şehzade Mehmed Burhaneddin, son of Abdulmejid I and Nükhetsezâ Hanım, and his mother was Mestinaz Hanım.
 He had a younger sister, who died aged four.
 After his father's death in 1876, Sultan Abdul Hamid II brought him up in his care.
 For several years he believed the sultan to be his real father.

 His circumcision took place on 17 December 1883, together with Şehzade Mehmed Selim, eldest son of Sultan Abdul Hamid, Abdulmejid II, Şehzade Mehmed Şevket and Şehzade Mehmed Seyfeddin, sons of Sultan Abdulaziz, and Şehzade Mehmed Ziyaeddin, son of Sultan Mehmed V.

 Education and career

-In 1880, he began his schooling.
+His schooling began in 1880.
 His teacher was Eyüp Efendi.
 His subjects included morphology of Arabic, etiquettes, catechism, orthography, arithmetic, geography, geometry, cosmography, astronomy, French language, Islamic history, and ethical admonitions of Attar.
 Mehmed Eşref taught him Arabic, fiqh, and aqidah.
 Aranda Efendi taught him music.

 In 1878, he was registered in the navy.
 In August 1883, he was given the rank of right wing lieutenant commander, and went on to become vice admiral.
 He was also appointed in the marine and in the imperial fire-fighting battalion.
 By 1918, he was serving as honorary brigadier in the Ottoman infantry.